COSC3020/isomorphism-nodes-justunator/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+Graph $A$ has $n$ amount of nodes.
+Graph $B$ has less nodes then $A$ and is isomorphic to each other

+By the formal definition of isomorphism, there is a one-to-one bijection relationship between $A$ and $B$, this means that for every node in A, there is also a direct connection to some node in B once as it is one-to-one and onto.

+But this can't possiblely happen as we know graph $B$ has less nodes than A so there is no possible one-to-one and onto relationship between $A$ and $B$.
+Therefore, if two graphs do not have the same number of nodes, they cannot be isomorphic.